kang-cao-corgi/coj/notes.md

 1. God created all things  -- the Creator
 2. He finished His work -- rested -- became the Owner of all things

+"work to redeem the souls of men - the Lord"

 #### Why we need to keep the Lord's day
 - [Ac20:7](https://www.blueletterbible.org/niv/act/20/7/s_1038007)
 - [Jn17:3](https://www.blueletterbible.org/niv/jhn/17/3/s_1014003) this is eternal life

+"On Lord's day Christian gather in His body - the church."

 #### How do we keep it holy?
 - [Is58:13-14](https://www.blueletterbible.org/niv/isa/58/13/s_737013)